nexpy/nxrefine/_sources/introduction.rst.txt

    :align: center
    :width: 80%

-   *Experimental geometry used in NXRefine.*
+   *Example of the eperimental geometry used in NXRefine, with the Φ-axis horizontal (χ = -90°).*

 The sample is at the center of a χ-circle, which can be rotated about the horizontal or vertical axes by θ or ω, respectively.
 When θ = ω = 0,